 - You can take advantage of free access to our excellent University Academic Skills service, ASK.

-- We have an award winning Placement and Careers Centre.
+- We have an award winning Professional Development Centre.

 - Our library has been nominated for national awards for its outstanding provision.

-- We have an on-site volunteering opportunities through our Brunel Volunteers provision.
+- We have on-site volunteering opportunities through our Brunel Volunteers provision.